 Arlington: River Meadows Park

-Stroll through the beautiful orchards, look for signs of the Indigenous heritage of the land, and take a peek at the yurts on site.
+Stroll through the beautiful orchards, look for information about the Indigenous heritage of the land, and take a peek at the yurts on site.

 A loop trail of about two miles goes around the perimeter of the park, offering river access and plenty of spots for kids to stretch out and enjoy.
 The river trail has plenty of smaller trails jutting off from it where kids can skip rocks, wade in the river, or have a snack.